Halo James: Formation

 Halo James formed in London in 1988.
 The band was fronted by session vocalist Christian James (born 21 December 1962) and included Ray St. John as guitarist and songwriter, formerly of Latin soul band Pride, and Neil Palmer on the keyboard, formerly a member of the short-lived synth-rock act Atomage and dance duo Two People.
 The sound incorporated elements of soft rock, soul and synth-pop.
 The band was originally established as a side-project to St. John’s songwriting career after a chance meeting between St. John and James in the studio, after which James introduced Palmer to the project.

 Chart success

 The band was signed to Epic Records by Muff Winwood in August 1988 and were perhaps best known for their second single "Could Have Told You So".
-Released at Christmas in 1989, the song became a major success all over Europe, bringing the band to international audiences.
-"Could Have Told You So" reached No. 6 in the UK Singles Chart in early 1990 and the band performed the hit on Top of the Pops.
+Released at Christmas in 1989, the single was a major success all over Europe, bringing the band to international audiences.
+"Could Have Told You So" reached No. 6 on the UK Singles Chart in early 1990 and the band performed the hit on Top of the Pops.

-Their sole album Witness was acclaimed by music critics, reaching No. 18 on the UK Albums Chart and selling over 100,000 copies in its first year of release, with four singles.
+Their sole album Witness was acclaimed by music critics, reaching No. 18 on the UK Albums Chart and selling over 100,000 copies in its first year of release,. with four singles.
 Subsequently, "Could Have Told You So" regularly appeared on compilation albums throughout both the 1980s and 1990s.